spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-backup-borg.md

 By default, if you're using the integrated Postgres database server (as opposed to [an external Postgres server](configuring-playbook-external-postgres.md)), backups with BorgBackup will also include dumps of your Postgres database.
 An alternative solution for backing up the Postgres database is [postgres backup](configuring-playbook-postgres-backup.md).
 If you decide to go with another solution, you can disable Postgres-backup support for BorgBackup using the `backup_borg_postgresql_enabled` variable.

+**Note**: the component is not managed by this repository but its [own repository](https://github.com/mother-of-all-self-hosting/ansible-role-backup_borg).

 ## Prerequisites

+1. If you do not disable Postgres-backup support, make sure that the Postgres version of your homeserver's database is compatible with borgmatic.

-1. Create a new SSH key:
+2. Create a new SSH key:

     ```bash
     ssh-keygen -t ed25519 -N '' -f matrix-borg-backup -C matrix